-Students who are able to seek re-admission must wait the period indicated in their dismissal letter.
+Students who can seek re-admission must wait the period indicated in their dismissal letter.
 Readmission will require a new application to an academic program along with a letter indicating their academic or moral progress since the dismissal and any other documentation required by the faculty.
 Re-admission will be a vote of the Faculty Senate.